 Subjects covered in this course include:

-- framework for risk control
+- framework for risk assessment and treatment

 - criteria for risk management decision making